 What will participants create and receive in Design Studio?

-Participants will walk away from the Design Studio with a stronger definition of the selected problem, a set of custom tools and methods, a plan to test and adapt their prototype.
+- Participants will walk away from the Design Studio with a stronger definition of the selected problem, a set of custom design tools and methods, and a plan to test and adapt their pilot.

 What follow-up support is available to participants?